top of page

 • 3 min read

 Working in confined spaces presents particular hazards that can be fatal.
 Strict adherence to safety protocols and comprehensive training are essential.
-Businesses in various industries in Perth, such as construction, mining, utilities, and manufacturing, must ensure that workers have the knowledge and skills necessary to work safely in these hazardous environments.
+Businesses across Perth's construction, mining, utilities, and manufacturing industries must ensure that workers have the knowledge and skills needed to work safely in hazardous environments.

 Confined space incidents often involve would-be rescuers entering dangerous places without the required training or awareness of the risks.
 These situations can lead to fatalities.
-This statistic highlights the importance of proper training for all workers who encounter confined spaces at work.
+This statistic highlights the importance of proper training for all workers who work in confined spaces.

 Understanding Confined Space Risks in WA Workplaces

-Perth, WA – For many Western Australians, the term “confined space” might not ring any alarm bells.
-Yet, for workers in construction, mining, utilities, and manufacturing, these hidden hazards are a daily reality.
+Perth, WA – For many Western Australians, the term "confined space" might not ring a bell.
+However, for workers in construction, mining, utilities, and manufacturing, these hidden hazards are a daily reality.
 The risks are far greater than most people realise.

 What Defines a Confined Space?

-A confined space refers to any location not intended for ongoing human presence.
-It has restricted entry or exit and potential hazardous conditions.
+A confined space is any location not intended for continuous human occupancy.
+It has restricted entry or exit and potentially hazardous conditions.
 Examples include tanks, silos, pits, sewers, or specific machinery.

-Under the current Western Australia Work Health and Safety (WHS) Act and Regulations, along with the national standard AS2865, employers have a legal obligation to identify, evaluate, and manage risks linked to confined spaces.
+Under the current Western Australian Work Health and Safety (WHS) Act and Regulations, along with the national standard AS2865, employers have a legal obligation to identify, evaluate, and manage risks associated with confined spaces.

 Why Are Confined Spaces So Dangerous?